Azure/azure-iot-sdks/csharp/device/doc/devbox_setup.md

 This repository contains various .NET sample applications that illustrate how to use the Microsoft Azure IoT device SDK for .NET.
 For more information, see the [readme][readme].

 You can build the **samples** in VS 2015 by opening csharp\device\\**iothub_csharp_deviceclient.sln** file which has various projects for samples.
-To build particular sample right click on that sample in Solution Explorer and set that project as StartUp Project and build the project.
+To build particular sample, right click on that sample in Solution Explorer and set that project as StartUp Project and build the project.
 Before running the sample, set the connecting string to a valid device connection and then rebuild the sample before running it.

 ### Building for iOS and Android using C#
 For building for iOS and Android using C#, you need to install [Xamarin][lnk-visualstudio-xamarin] for VS 2015